 Emboldened by the pilot's success, Granger-Happ, Basu, and Cisco Fellow David Yang used their personal networks from Save the Children and Cisco to invite relief agencies to become members in NetHope.
 To maximize scale and impact, they typically targeted international relief agencies with greater than ~\$500K in annual IT spend.
 Basu and Granger-Happ's message was simple.
 They were not trying to sell the benefits of information communication technology-this much was clear to the agencies from their own experience-but rather to sell the benefits of inter-agency scale efficiency when deploying ICT in difficult circumstances.
-Basu's relationship with Cisco and Michael Yutrzenka was both the carrot and the stick: Cisco would channel most "event" (e.g., 2004 Asian tsunami, 2005 Pakistan earthquake) product donations through NetHope, while agencies could still request separate grants for one-off projects.
+Basu's relationship with Cisco and Michael Yutrzenka at Cisco Systems Foundation was both the carrot and the stick: Cisco would channel most "event" (i.e., 2004 Asian tsunami, 2005 Pakistan earthquake) donations through NetHope, while agencies could still request separate grants for one-off projects.
 Twenty-five agencies were identified in the initial screen, and 18 eventually became NetHope members representing nearly \$4 billion in global relief and development (see Exhibit 1).
-Along the way NetHope received pro bono and cash support from many organizations such Accenture, Baker & McKenzie, Yahoo!, Surdna Foundation, and the W.K.
-Kellogg Foundation.
+Along the way NetHope received pro bono help from many organizations such as consulting advice from Accenture.